-• Divulge any information or data about the Nursery, staff, parents or its children to any outside agencies, friends, parents, family, that may compromise the Company.

-Not lock up confidential data, tablets or put files away in the cabinet as soon as possible after use.
+- Divulge any information or data about the Nursery, staff, parents or its children to any outside agencies, friends, parents, family, that may compromise the Company. - Divulge any information or data that requires privacy. - Not lock up confidential data, tablets or put files away in the cabinet as soon as possible after use.